Aggressive Rooster Behavior

 A shortened spur is more vulnerable.
 Over the next several weeks, if you have to pick up or handle the rooster, take extra care.
 If you push hard against a spur, or he hits one hard while struggling, the rooster will feel pain and possibly bleed out the end of the spur.

-- If the spur bleeds quite a bit, pat white flour or blood-stop powder on the tip.
+- If the spur bleeds quite a bit, pat white flour, sugar or blood-stop powder on the tip.
 Then you will probably need to hold the rooster and gently pinch the end of the spur a couple minutes to stop bleeding.
-Then apply more flour or powder.
+Then apply more flour, sugar or powder.
 Antiseptics are not usually needed.
 The spur will heal within a few days.

 - After removing their outer shells, spurs will gradually grow long again.
 After several months, they will reach their original length.